dirkgermany/cloudstepper/README.md

 Nearly available out of the box.
 No need of an installed Webserver.

-This three services must run on the server:
+This services must run on the server:
 - serviceProvider (the Gateway itself)
 - userService (maintains the registered users)
 - authenticationService (maintains permissions, roles and tokens)
+- configurationService (delivers basic informations like services, urls, ports and other (individual) configuration parameters)

 Prerequisites:
 - Install and start mysql or mariadb and create user with database